Understanding Hierarchical Clustering & Its Use Cases

 • Divisive Clusters: It is precisely the opposite of agglomerative clusters.
 It begins by taking into account all the data points as one cluster, and then in every iteration, data points that are dissimilar from the cluster are separated.
 In the end, N clusters are formed.

-Let us consider two use cases to better understand the application of hierarchical clustering:
+Let us consider use cases to understand the application of hierarchical clustering better:

 Want to Know More Ways to Deliver Personalized Experiences?